 If a Shareholder exercises the Dissent Rights, Buchans shall on the Effective Date set aside and not transfer that portion of the Canadian Manganese Shares and the Buchans Exchangeable Warrants which are attributable to the Old Buchans Shares for which Dissent Rights have been exercised (such shares are referred to in this paragraph as "dissenting Buchans Securities").
 If the dissenting Shareholder is ultimately not entitled to be paid for their dissenting Buchans Shares, Buchans shall distribute to such Shareholder his or her pro rata portion of the New Buchans Shares, Canadian Manganese Shares and the Minco Shares.
-If the dissenting Shareholder duly exercises the Dissent Rights and is ultimately to be paid fair value for their dissenting Buchans Shares, then Buchans shall retain the portion of the Canadian Manganese Shares and the Buchans Exchangeable Warrants attributable to such dissenting Buchans Shares and such shares will be dealt with as determined by the board of directors of Buchans in its discretion.
+If the dissenting Buchans Shares, then Buchans shall retain the portion of the Canadian Manganese Shares and the Buchans Exchangeable Warrants attributable to such dissenting Buchans Shares and the Buchans Shares and the Buchans Shares, then Buchans shall retain the portion of the Canadian Manganese Shares and the Buchans Exchangeable Warrants attributable to such dissenting Buchans Shares and the Buchans Shares and the buchans shares and the Buchans Exchangeable Warrants attributable to such dissenting Buchans Shares and such shares will be dealt with as determined by the board of directors of Buchans in its discretion.